02 Jul Yaeger vs Becker CPA Review

 Retaking the Course

 In the same vein as above, taking the courses over again is quite different, depending on which one you choose.
-While Yaeger allows you to repeat the course until you pass, that’s certainly not the case with Becker—to no one’s surprise, well, certainly not to MY SURPRISE.
+While Yaeger allows you to repeat the course until your access expires, that’s certainly not the case with Becker—to no one’s surprise, well, certainly not to MY SURPRISE.

 Becker charges you almost the full amount, but “graciously” gives you a slight discount the second time around.
 Basically, instead of paying the initial price, you get to buy each section again for $553 (per section).